 To further reduce the query complexity, one invokes the "proof composition" paradigm, introduced by Arora and Safra [5].
 Specifically, one composes an "outer" tester (as described above) with an "inner" tester that checks the residual condition that the "outer" tester determines for the answers it obtains.
 This composition is more problematic than one suspects, because we wish the "inner" tester to perform its task without reading its entire input (i.e., the answers to the "outer" tester).
-This seems quite paradoxical, since it is not clear how the "inner" tester can operate without reading its entire input.
+This seems quite paradoxical, as how can the "inner" tester operate without reading its entire input.
 The problem can be resolved by using a "proximity tester" (i.e., a PCP of proximity) as an "inner" tester, provided that it suffices to have such a proximity test (for the answers to the "outer" tester).
-Thus, the challenge is to reach a situation in which the "outer" tester is robust in the sense that, when the assertion is false, the answers obtained by this tester are far from being convincing (i.e., they are far from any sequence of answers that is accepted by this tester).
-Two approaches towards obtaining such robust testers are known.

-- One approach, introduced in [4], is to convert the "outer" tester into one that makes a constant number of queries over some larger alphabet, and furthermore have the answer be presented in an error correcting format.
-Thus, robustness is guaranteed by the fact that the answers correspond to a constant-length sequence of codewords, and so any two (properly formatted) sequences are at constant relative distance of one another.

-The implementation of this approach consists of two steps (and is based on some specifics).
+• One approach, introduced in [4], is to convert the "outer" tester into one that makes a constant number of queries over some larger alphabet, and furthermore have the answer be presented in an error correcting format.
+The implementation of this approach consists of two steps and is based on some specifics.
 The first step is to convert the "outer" tester into one that makes a constant number of queries over some larger alphabet.
-This step uses the so-called parallelization technique (cf. [50, 4]).
-Next, one applies an error correcting code to these O(1) longer answers, and assumes that the "proximity tester" can handle inputs presented in this format (i.e., that it can test an input that is presented by an encoding of a constant number of its parts).32
+This step uses the so-called parallelization technique (cf. [37, 4]).
+Next, one applies an error correcting code to these O(1)longer answers, and assumes that the "proximity tester" can handle inputs presented in this format (i.e., that it can test an input that is presented by an encoding of a constant number of its parts).

-30 The point is that the sum-check, which originates in [51], is replaced by an analogous process (which happens to be non-adaptive).
+&lt;sup>22Thus, effectively, we are self-correcting the values at H (on the said line), based on the values at F (on that line).
+The point is that the sum-check, which originates in [38], is replaced by an analogous process (which happens to be non-adaptive).

-31 Another alternative perspective is obtained by applying so-called parallelization (cf. [50, 4]).
+&lt;sup>24Another alternative perspective is obtained by applying so-called parallelization (cf. [37, 4]).
 The result is a test making a constant number of queries that are each answered by strings of length poly(|F|).